ganeshapp/rectangles/README.md

-# Rectangles
+# Time

-Visualize your day as 144 rectangles, where each rectangle represents 10 minutes.
+Visualize your day as 144 Squares, where each Square represents 10 minutes.